ioanSL/message-hydration/README.md

 What I believe I'm doing wrong is to convert the msg field (witch is type Binary) to String in line 71 and 80.
 This conversion is very convenient because I can easily replace the variable names with the correspondent value using the function replace_variables.
 But I think I shouldn't use this method and there might be a more efficient way to solve this.

 I've also tried to replace String::from_utf8 conversion from lines 71 and 80 but I get a conversion error every time.

+### November 13th update

+I had a look at the Warp code and I used the same method to return data within the response struct.
+Seems like the format matches but the encoded data no. Working on it...